Chadnaut/Attract-Mode-Modules/modules/chart/README.md

         - `function (value, frame_time) { return value; }`
         - `@(v, t) v` Same as above but written as a lambda.
 - `clear()` - Clear the chart.

+## About Pace

+If your layout performs too many operations in a single tick it may *lag*, which results in a lower framerate.
+The timeline head will turn from **white** to **red** to indicate this.

+By default `pace` is set to `true`, which maintains the timeline speed even if the framerate drops - everything gets `stretched` out a bit so grid lines keep the same relative spacing.

+When `pace` is set to `false`, the chart will lag along with the framerate, which results in grid lines being drawn too close together during periods of lag.